List of Dystopian Literature - Dystopian Novels

 "Bring the Jubilee"

-States of America won the Battle of Gettysburg and the entire ""War of Southron Independence"".
+The States of America won the Battle of Gettysburg and the entire "War of Southron Independence".
 Faced with the impending war between the Confederacy

-and German Union, a main protagonist decides to travel back in time to witness the Battle of Gettysburg firsthand.
+and the German Union, the main protagonist decides to travel back in time to witness the Battle of Gettysburg firsthand.